shariltumin/esp32-cam-micropython/README.md

 **Latest** custommade.zip, please read [this blog](https://kopimojo.blogspot.com/2019/12/custom-made-sometimes-it-is-nice-to-be.html) and find out what it is good for.

 The custommade.zip now contains files that will also include LittleFS in the firmware for esp32-cam, esp32 and esp8266.
-Please, what Damien George explaining what LittleFS is good for, at a [Melbourne micropython meeting](https://www.youtube.com/watch?v=wkgU4fGP3eY).
+Please watch Damien George explaining what LittleFS is good for, at a [Melbourne micropython meeting](https://www.youtube.com/watch?v=wkgU4fGP3eY).

 The files in the directories under are obsolete: